I never used to like Kit Rae swords...

-If you are a lover of fantasy blades, don't bother with the cheap imitations get the real thing, especially when you can pick it up for under $100 these Kit Rae Swords are worth every penny.
+If you are a lover of fantasy blades, don't bother with the cheap imitations.
+Get the real thing.
+Especially when you can pick it up for just over $100 - if this is any indication of what to expect (spoiler alert - it is) these Kit Rae Swords are worth every penny.

 I hope this review of the Mithrodin Sword has been helpful.
 To return to Decorative and Functional Fantasy Swords from Kit Rae swords Mithrodin Review click here